energywebfoundation/dsb/README.md

 WEB3_URL = (optional string, default https://volta-rpc.energyweb.org/) An URL to EW blockchain node (default

 CACHE_SERVER_URL = (optional string, default https://identitycache-dev.energyweb.org/) An URL to Identity Cache server, more info https://github.com/energywebfoundation/iam-cache-server

+DUPLICATE_WINDOW = (optional number, default 120) The window (in seconds) to track duplicate messages in each channel based on correlationId
 ```

 You can define custom values by using `apps/dsb-message-broker/.env` file or passing them directly for e.g `PORT=5000 rush start --verbose`